NCICCGPO/CTD2-Network/README.md

 This repository contains software created by Cancer Target Discovery and Development (CTD2) Centers, <https://ocg.cancer.gov/programs/ctd2>.

-The repository is organized with top-level directories corresponding to individual CTD2 centers, and within each Center-level directory sub-directories for each software project.
+The repository is organized with top-level directories corresponding to individual CTD2 centers.
+Within each Center-level directory are sub-directories for each software project.

 # License